 Minor surgery.
 This can be done in 2

 - With a scalpel and a numbing medicine to prevent pain

-Most growths that are removed don’t grow back.
+Most growths that are removed don’t grow back, but they may occur elsewhere.
 If they do grow back after treatment, a tissue sample (biopsy) is needed to make sure that the diagnosis was correct and that the growth is not cancer.

 Don’t try to remove a seborrheic keratosis yourself.
 You may be wrong about the diagnosis.
-And the spot may be something more important or dangerous.
+The growth may be something more serious.
 Removing the lesion at home may also cause an infection.

 When should I call my healthcare provider?

 See your healthcare provider soon if you have:

 - A growth that’s not the same shape on both sides

 - A known seborrheic keratosis that changes in appearance

 - Seborrheic keratosis is a benign growth on your skin.
 The growths are not cancer.
 Usually these growths only cause cosmetic problems.
 They are very common in older people.